Why do you need travel insurance for pre-existing conditions?

 What are pre-existing medical conditions?

-There are over 2,000 conditions that can be covered.
+There are over 2,000 conditions that can be covered by travel insurance that covers pre-existing medical conditions.
 Here are some of the more common:

 - Atrial Fibrillation